skiergr/RambergGameDesign/README.md

 Thank you for considering this app!
 We look forward to enhancing the dining and shopping experience for our school community.

 ---

-**Disclaimer:** This README is a conceptual document and not representative of a real application.
-It serves as a template for you to expand upon and adapt to your specific project.